chamikaJ/worklenz-open-source-fork/docs/task-progress-guide-for-users.md

 - You still enter manual progress percentages for tasks without subtasks
 - Tasks with longer time estimates have more influence on overall progress
 - Parent task progress is calculated based on time-weighted averages
+- Progress is capped at 100% even if more time is logged than estimated

 ### When to Use Time-based Progress